UCI-GDIM31/w0-setup-check-in-dawitlf06/README.md

 ### Development

-1. Programming (any languages/ frameworks)
+1. Programming (any languages/ frameworks) n/a

-2. Game development (any engine)
+2. Game development (any engine)n/a

-3. Unity
+3. Unityn/a

 ### Programming & Game Development Concepts